Speaking of the Weather

-Speaking of the Weather is an animated cartoon short in the Merrie Melodies series produced by Leon Schlesinger for Warner Bros.
-Released to theaters on September 4, 1937, it was directed by Frank Tashlin and animated by Joe D'Igalo and Volney White.

-The film centers around literary figures coming to life — a basic theme that Tashlin would later use in the subsequent shorts Have You Got Any Castles and You're an Education, both released in 1938.
-Collectively, the films are commonly referred to as the "Tashlin Three."

-The title is a pun on the idiomatic expression "speak of the devil".
+Speaking of the Weather is a 1937 American animated comedy short film directed by Frank Tashlin.
+It was released on September 4, 1937.
+It is the 81st film in the Merrie Melodies series, featuring the titular song from the film Gold Diggers of 1937.
+It is the first film directed by Tashlin to be in color.
+It was re-released as a "Blue Ribbon" reissue in 1945.

 Plot

-In a closed drugstore at midnight, the characters from all of the books and magazines are coming to life.

-At the beginning of the film, "Bob Boins" (Bob Burns) introduces Ted Lewis (who according to Boins was once called "Uncle Fudd" back in Van Buren) who is seen playing Plenty of Money and You while various characters from magazines dance.
-After applause fades, a snake charmer on the cover of Asia plays and a hose from Better Homes & Gardens reacts.
-It sprays water as the scene segues into a caricature of orchestra conductor Leopold Stokowski leading the Storm movement from the William Tell Overture.
-After this, the title song is sung by a girl trio caricaturing the Boswell Sisters on the cover of Radioland magazine; all the while, Hugh Herbert is seen repeatedly smiling and adjusting his necktie.
+A drugstore closes for the night, with mascots on unsold magazines coming to life.
+A caricature of Bob Burns, fails to play a trombone and introduces a caricature of Ted Lewis, who plays the titular song.
+A caricature of Leopold Stokowski leads the Storm movement from the William Tell Overture.
+After this, the title song is sung by the Boswell Sisters.
+Lydia Pinkham ogles Clark Gable, Greta Garbo rocks on her large feet, while Hugh Herbert is seen repeatedly smiling and adjusting his necktie.

-A bullish criminal on the cover of The Gang Magazine, taking advantage of the distraction the sisters' performance provides, sneaks about and decides to use a blowtorch from the cover of Popular Mechanics to break into a safe on the cover of The Magazine of Wall Street.
-He is immediately arrested by detective "Cholly Jam" (Charlie Chan) and, after explaining himself to the police on the cover of True Confessions, he is tried, and sentenced to Life.
-However, he escapes through the cover of Liberty; but his escape does not go unnoticed by the columnist and radio personality Walter Winchell (here caricatured as "Walter Snitchall").
-He reports it "over the air" which then leads to a wide variety of characters, including police officers, Boy Scouts, Tarzan, wild animals, and native Zulu tribesmen, joining the chase.

-The Thin Man (a caricature of William Powell, who received an Academy Award nomination for playing the starring role in the film) uses Asta from the cover of Dog World to detect the criminal on the cover of Better Babies, and the criminal takes off in the carriage, only to be assailed by everyone from Navy battleships to Greta Garbo (who trips him with her large feet) and even Saint Nicholas.
-He ultimately ends up imprisoned behind the bars on the cover of Twenty Thousand Years in Sing Sing, and when Herbert laughs, the criminal uses a globe from the cover of a World Almanac to hit him in the head.
-At iris-out, it turns out he has stolen Herbert's laugh himself.
+A bullish criminal on the cover of The Gang Magazine decides to use a blowtorch from the cover of Popular Mechanics to break into a safe on the cover of The Magazine of Wall Street.
+He is immediately arrested by Charlie Chan and, after explaining himself to the police on the cover of True Confessions, he is tried, and sentenced to Life.
+However, he escapes through the cover of Liberty; but his escape does not go unnoticed by Walter Winchell, who goes on air to summon police officers, Boy Scouts, Johnny Weissmuller portraying Tarzan and doing the Tarzan yell, wild animals, and native Zulu tribesmen, joining the chase.
+The Thin Man and a dog on the cover of Dog World try to find the criminal, who is disguised as a baby on the cover of Better Babies, but are subdued.
+The criminal then is assailed by everyone from Navy battleships to Greta Garbo (who trips him with her large feet) and even Saint Nicholas.
+He ultimately ends up imprisoned behind the bars on the cover of Twenty Thousand Years in Sing Sing, and when Herbert laughs, the criminal uses a globe from the cover of a World Almanac to hit him in the head, mocking his laugh and expression behind bars.